 Given two groups \(G,H\) with group operations \(\ast_G, \ast_H\text{,}\) the Cartesian product \(G\times H\) is a group with the operation \(\ast_{G\times H}\) given by

-For part a, let \(n\) be the least positive integer such that \(g^n=e\) (explain why \(n\) exists!).
+For part (a), let \(n\) be the least positive integer such that \(g^n=e\) (explain why \(n\) exists!).
 Given an arbitrary element \(h\in G\text{,}\) write \(h=g^k\) for some \(k\text{,}\) then use the Division Algorithm.

-Let \(k,n\) be positive integers with \(k\leq n\text{,}\) and let \(A=\{a_1,a_2,\ldots,a_k\}\) be a set of \(k\) distinct elements in \(\{1,2,\ldots,n\}\text{.}\) We write \((a_1a_2\cdots a_k)\) to denote the permutation \(\sigma\) in \(S_n\) (see Definition 2.1.1) given by the assignments
+Let \(k,n\) be positive integers with \(k\leq n\text{,}\) and let \(A=\{a_1,a_2,\ldots,a_k\}\) be a set of \(k\) distinct elements in \(\{1,2,\ldots,n\}\text{.}\) We write \((a_1a_2\cdots a_k)\) to denote the permutation \(\sigma\) in \(S_n\) (see Definitionย 2.1.1) given by the assignments

 and \(\sigma(j)=j\) for \(j\not\in A\text{.}\) If \(k=1\text{,}\) the permutation \((a_1)\) is the identity permutation.
 A permutation of the form \((a_1a_2\cdots a_k)\) is called a \(k\)-cycle.
 For example, the element \(\sigma=[1,4,2,3,5]=(2\;4\;3)\) is a 3-cycle in \(S_5\) because \(\sigma\) acts on the set \(A=\{2,3,4\}\) by